 When it comes to blogging, I love engaging my readers.
 I love when someone comments or shares on one of my posts.
 Likes and shares are nice, but comments and feedback are so meaningful.

 I want to focus on my readers, and if they have blogs, I really want to return to the favor.
-I love supporting those who support me.
+Supporting those who support me is kind.
 I want to go the extra mile and show my appreciation.
 I try to do follow Friday’s on Twitter and include those who I engage the most with too.
 It’s important for me to show my appreciation as well as engage on their platforms as well.

 April: A Month to Organize